uwspstar/FullStack/AWS-Certification/Quiz-Practice/vpc.md

 # VPC

 ### You are the AWS Architect at YCDIT2, Inc. Your client plans to connect their Data Center to their AWS VPC in preparation for an application launch in few months.
 The application they are launching is chatty and has components in AWS and in the data center, and will be hosted in private AWS subnets in their AWS VPC.
 It also requires bandwidth and latency guarantees at all times.
 The solution has to be fault tolerant.
-Which connectivity method would you recommend for them? ```C```
+Which connectivity method would you recommend for them?

 ```
 A- One VPN connection with two tunnels between one Customer Gateway
 and one VGW router on AWS side